 - When easy handling and quick assembly without the need for hardware is desired.

 Due to its heavier weight, structural warehouse rack costs more to ship than roll-form.
 Roll-form rack is less costly to ship because it's lighter than structural racks with the same dimensions.

 Due to its heavier weight and nut and bolt connections, structural warehouse racking can take longer and cost more to handle and install.
 Tools are required to attach and tighten the nuts & bolts used to connect the shelf beams to the upright frames.
 Roll form racks traditionally install faster due to its bolt-less connection design, which allows for a fast and easy connection of the beams to the uprights.

 You would consider using structural pallet or cantilever racking instead of roll-form racking:

-- Due to its impact resistance and it's ability to hold heavier weight.
-Structural racks are often the preferred pallet storage system choice of warehouse managers for push back, drive in and drive through racks.
+- Due to its impact resistance and ability to hold heavier weight, structural racks are often the preferred pallet storage system choice of warehouse managers for push back, drive in and drive through racks.

 - When bigger capacities are needed for heavier loads.

 - When items need to be washed down.
 Structural rack is easier to get access to all surface areas.

 - When storing heavy items like tool & die equipment and steel coils.

 Due to its ability to hold heavier weights and nut and bolt connections, structural racks are the preferred choice for most warehouse managers for pushback racking, drive through and drive in racks.
 Roll-form racks traditionally install faster due to its bolt-less connection design, however roll-form racks are more susceptible to forklift impact damage.